Jack Longland, The Accidental Hero

 "Quite frankly I'd lost my way.
 I'd come to the famous thread belay at the end of the first pitch of the normal route (Javelin Buttress VS), and I didn't know that the route ought to go right.
 I was a pole vaulter, which I think gives you pretty strong fingers, and I remember the pull-out onto the actual blade of the javelin was very strenuous; though not dangerous – I had a belay about 40 feet below me."

 His peers at Cambridge University noted in their own records that the route was, 'An outstanding lead that stood as the most difficult piece of Welsh climbing for many years, though few were aware of it'.
-His prowess in climbing is well-documented with another of his notably Welshs route on the West Buttress of Cloggy, which is now known simply as Longland’s Climb.
-Whilst his joint second place in an national Amateur Athletics pole vault competition where he cleared 3.5m and was only four inches short of the then British record, showed that he was also something of a athlete as well.
+His prowess in climbing is well-documented with another of his notably Welsh's route on the West Buttress of Cloggy, which is now known simply as Longland’s Climb.
+Whilst his joint second place in a national Amateur Athletics pole vault competition where he cleared 3.5m and was only four inches short of the then British record showed that he was also something of an athlete as well.

 His proficiency in rock-climbing and subsequently the Alps led to him being chosen for the 1933 Everest Expedition where he was to have a dramatic effect.
 One of the most celebrated stories coming from the unsuccessful 1933 Everest Expedition comes after he helped established Camp VI, the highest camp ever made on the mountain.
-He decided that the route up was too fraught with difficult and complexity for the descent of tired men.
-Instead he chose to lead his group of Sherpa’s down an uncharted ridge line.
+He decided that the route up was too fraught with difficulty and complexity for the descent of tired men.
+Instead, he chose to lead his group of Sherpa’s down an uncharted ridgeline.